alienfast/dry-config/README.md

 ```

 ### Step 3.
 Load your config
- Note that multiple files can be loaded and override.
+ Note that multiple files can be loaded and overriden.
+A nil environment is also possible.

 ```ruby
      AcmeConfig.instance.load!(:production, 'path_to/acme.yml')